Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Because you can choose how much you spend with PPC lead generation and it's a low-risk, easy-to-use strategy, the pros tend to outweigh the cons.
 However, it's still important to consider the cons, so let's review those next.

 While PPC lead generation can be a great strategy for some businesses, it's not a fit for all companies.
-Here are a few reasons you'll want to take the time to decide whether to put effort into this type of lead generation method:
+Some disadvantages to consider are the high competition, the investment of time and money, low click-through rates, and that results aren’t immediate.

 If you have limited time or staff and don't want to risk experiencing any of these drawbacks, it could be more worth your time to focus on a different strategy for generating leads, or at least pair PPC lead generation with another method to avoid putting all your eggs into one basket.
 However, if you're in a position to give it a try, PPC lead generation is a legitimate method we recommend seriously considering.

-Google Ads is an easy, affordable online lead generation method to start out your marketing journey.
-Overall, we recommend trying a PPC lead generation campaign to market your business if you have the bandwidth to do so internally or the funds to outsource the campaign.
-If you employ all of the strategies we offer in this article, you could see a substantial bump in web traffic, lead generation, and sales.
+Google Ads is an easy, affordable inbound lead generation method to start out your marketing journey.
+We recommend trying a PPC lead generation campaign to market your business if you have the bandwidth to do so internally or the funds to outsource the campaign.
+If you want to learn more ways to source inbound leads, check out our article on online lead generation where we dive into the top strategies, their benefits, and tips.